 Princeton reached an agreement with the U.S. Department of Labor to resolve an allegation of pay discrimination for female full professors, pledging to pay more than $1 million in back pay and salary adjustments to 106 women on the faculty.
-The resolution was signed in late September and announced Oct.
+The resolution was announced Oct.
 5 by the Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP).

 The Department of Labor investigation began as part of an ordinary compliance review, the University said.
-According to the OFCCP, preliminary findings by the office showed disparities for women in the full professor position, who were paid lower salaries than “similarly situated” male professors in the period between 2012 and 2014.
-According to a Department of Labor news release, “Princeton’s actions did not comply” with nondiscrimination rules for federal contractors.
+According to the OFCCP, preliminary findings by the office showed disparities for women in the full-professor position, who were paid lower salaries than “similarly situated” male professors in the period between 2012 and 2014.
+A Department of Labor news release said “Princeton’s actions did not comply” with nondiscrimination rules for federal contractors.

-“Princeton University is taking multiple proactive steps to promote pay equity and enhance its diversity initiatives that will help it comply with current federal laws,” the OFCCP’s Northeast Regional Director Diana Sen said in a news release.
-“We look forward to continuing to work cooperatively with Princeton to implement the agreement.”
+“Princeton University is taking multiple proactive steps to promote pay equity and enhance its diversity initiatives that will help it comply with current federal laws,” the OFCCP’s Northeast regional director, Diana Sen, said in its news release.

-Women made up 32 percent of the University’s 814 tenured and tenure-track faculty in 2019–20, according to Princeton’s Office of Institutional Research.
+At Princeton, women made up 32 percent of the 814 tenured and tenure-track faculty in 2019–20, according to Princeton’s Office of Institutional Research.
 The Chronicle of Higher Education, using data from the U.S. Department of Education, reported that Princeton full professors earned an average of $248,252 in 2018–19, second among U.S. institutions, behind Stanford University.
 Men were paid an average of $252,805, while women were paid an average of $234,593.